SeanBae/ISS-NetworkBootingKit/readme.md

 ----

 NOTE

--We assume your host server uses Scientific Linux (or compatible subset of RedHat distribution).
+- We assume your host server uses Scientific Linux (or compatible subset of RedHat distribution).

--We assume that your host server and your client computer are connected through host-only network or Ethernet.
+- We assume that your host server and your client computer are connected through host-only network or Ethernet.

 ----